terraform-ibm-modules/stack-ibm-core-security-services/reference-architectures/reference-architecture-css.md

   {{site.data.keyword.secrets-manager_short}} securely stores and manages sensitive information, including API keys, credentials, and certificates.
 It uses encryption keys from {{site.data.keyword.keymanagementserviceshort}} to encrypt sensitive data and to seal and unseal vaults that hold the secrets.
 It is preconfigured to send events to the {{site.data.keyword.en_short}} service, allowing customers to set up email or SMS notifications.
 Moreover, it is automatically configured to forward all API logs to the customer's logging instance.

-3. {{site.data.keyword.compliance_short}}
+3. {{site.data.keyword.sysdigsecure_full_notm}}

-  The Security Compliance Center instance is preconfigured to scan all resources provisioned by the reference architecture.
-It can be expanded to include {{site.data.keyword.sysdigsecure_full_notm}} to accomodate the unique workloads of customers.
+  The {{site.data.keyword.sysdigsecure_full_notm}} instance is pre-configured with Cloud Security Posture Management (CSPM) enabled using the Configuration Aggregator features from the App Configuration instance that is also provisioned as part of this solution.

 {{site.data.keyword.cos_full_notm}} buckets are set up to receive logs from logging and alerting services.
 Each bucket is configured to encrypt data at rest by using encryption keys managed by {{site.data.keyword.keymanagementserviceshort}}.